-Most job interviews will include a few inquiries about your bosses – both past and future.
+Most job interviews will include a few inquiries about your bosses, both past and future.
 Common interview questions about supervisors include asking you to describe the best and the worst boss you've worked for, what you expect from a supervisor, how you handle a boss who's wrong, and other questions related to relationships with your superiors.

 Answering Questions About Previous Bosses

 Above all else, no matter how much you disliked a previous boss, don't say so!
 In fact, don’t say anything negative about your bosses no matter what your experiences were.
-Negativity, insults, or defamatory comments about a bad boss serve as a red flag for a hiring manager who may wonder what you will say in the future if you're hired.
+Negativity, insults, or defamatory comments about a bad boss serve as a red flag for a hiring manager who may view negativity as a reflection on you, more than a problem boss in the past.

 Be Very Careful How You Respond

 Why is it important to be mindful of what you say?
 There are so many reasons to watch your tongue.
 For one, you don't know who the human resource manager knows.
 An old boss might actually be a friend or acquaintance of the interviewer, especially if they're in the same industry.
 Or he or she may be a client or customer of your prospective company.
 If you burn that bridge, you’ll probably destroy your chance at getting the job.

-If you’re asked about a situation with a boss you didn’t like, take a breath, pause a moment, and prepare your answer in a positive, or at least neutral, manner.
-At this point, how you deal emotionally with these types of questions is equally important.
+If you’re asked about a situation with a boss you didn’t like, take a breath, pause a moment, and prepare a positive, or at least neutral, answer.
+How you deal emotionally with these types of questions is equally important.
 This is not the time to fly off the handle and get upset, or to go into too many details about how bad your boss was.

 Shoulder the Blame and Show Growth

-Here's One Approach to Taking Personal Responsibility
+Sample Approaches to Taking Personal Responsibility

 Interview Questions and Answers About Bosses

-- Describe your ideal boss - Best Answers
+- Describe your ideal boss

-- Have you ever had difficulty working with a manager? - Best Answers
+- Have you ever had difficulty working with a manager?

-- How do you handle it if the boss is wrong? - Best Answers
+- How do you handle it if the boss is wrong?

-- What was it like working with your supervisor? - Best Answers
+- What was it like working with your supervisor?

-- What do you expect from a supervisor? - Best Answers
+- What do you expect from a supervisor?

-- What is the biggest criticism you received from your boss? - Best Answers
+- What is the biggest criticism you received from your boss?

 - More questions about supervisors